In Egypt, Gazans sought to leave the war. But it’s not far behind.

 Yet all express a wish to return home – to a Gaza some fear may no longer exist.

 “I wish I could return to Gaza today to my previous life, my family, my work,” Ms. Miqdad laments.
-“In Gaza there is fear and insecurity because of the missile strikes and bombings.
+“In Gaza, there is fear and insecurity because of the missile strikes and bombings.
 But in Egypt, you do not know anyone.
 You cannot feel at home.”

 Which is why, perhaps, the bulk of Gazans in Egypt prefer to stay in the country, never more than a day’s journey from Gaza.

-“We thought: Egypt is the closest, so if the situation in Gaza improves, it will be easier for us to return,” Ms. Dirawi says.
+“We thought, Egypt is the closest, so if the situation in Gaza improves, it will be easier for us to return,” Ms. Dirawi says.